Brian Watson: Business career

 In spring 2017, Watson published The 7 Rings, a book about "life balance".
 In 2019, he published another book, titled Building – Lessons Learned in Life and Real Estate.

 In February 2018, Watson announced Northstar Commercial Partners had purchased the "Offices at the Art" building in Denver for $17.1 million.
 "This will be one of the top acquisitions in the Denver market for newer office space and we're thrilled to be involved, especially with Denver as our hometown," [Watson] said in a statement.

 FBI investigation and fraud lawsuit

 In April 2020, the FBI raided Watson's house, serving him with a search warrant, and confiscated his cell phone and computer.
 According to a company-wide e-mail obtained by The Denver Post, Watson alleges the raid was in relation to "fraud and misappropriation of funds and was connected to the company's work with Amazon data centers".

 In a lawsuit filed in federal court in Virginia, Amazon accused Northstar Commercial Partners of "a significant fraud and kickback scheme", which likely prompted the April FBI raid of Watson's home.
 The lawsuit accused Northstar of racketeering and fraud, which Mr. Watson denied.

+On January 30, 2026, a jury found after a five day trial that Brian Watson and his Company, Northstar Commercial Partners, are liable for intentional securities fraud.
+As shown by the evidence at trial, Watson and Northstar defrauded investors in 11 different offerings over the course of about 36 months.
+Defendants told investors that Watson “co-invested” in every real estate offering by investing his personal funds in Northstar-sponsored real estate projects alongside investors who were also investing in common equity.
+The statements were false and misleading because Watson did not co-invest his personal funds as promised.
+These repeated misstatements over time facilitated a scheme and course of business that defrauded investors.